cgpalmer/ms4/README.md

 8. As a user, I want to be able to easily see contact information.
 9. As a user, I want to be able to see a summary of my order before I place it.
 10. As a user, I want to be able to see full size photographs and the quality of them before purchase.
-11. As a user, I want digitally download my product.
+11. As a user, I want digitally download my purchase.
-12. As a user, I want a photo to put in an existing frame.
+12. As a user, I want to print and have a photo delivered.
-13. As a user, I just want an accessory.
+13. As a user, I just purchase want an accessory.
 14. As a user, I want to buy the photo and have it in or on an accessory.
-15. As a user, I want my photo printer on a canvas, calendar or in a frame.
+15. As a user, I want my photo printed on a canvas, calendar or in a frame.

 #### Retail assistant

 1. As a retail assistant, I want to be able to edit a product.
 2. As a retail assistant, I want to be able to add a product.
+2. As a retail assistant, I want to be able to delete a product.
 3. As a retail assistant, I want to be able to see the latest 5 orders.

 #### Store owner (super user)